Supporting Children with Learning Disabilities: A Parent’s Guide

 Keep routines predictable

-Even ten calm minutes every day can be more effective than one dramatic hour twice a week.
+Even ten calm minutes every day can be more effective than a dramatic hour once in a while.
+Consistency usually beats intensity.

 Watch for the real bottleneck

-Celebrate small progress
+Notice small progress

 How to work with teachers and schools